 Aside from the wealth divide, this also has to do with legacy.
-As the city portraits show, various eastern cities are still dealing with the fallout from decades of environmental neglect during the communist period: for example, even though polluting industries have mostly disappeared in the face of market competition, poorly insulated, concrete-slab, mass housing remains.
-In Belgrade's case, its relatively recent international isolation - it was embargoed for years and eventually bombed in 1999 - only adds to the difficulty.
+As the city portraits show, various eastern cities are still dealing with the fallout from decades of environmental neglect during the communist period: for example, even though polluting industries have mostly disappeared in the face of market competition, poorly insulated, concrete-slab, mass housing remains. lenge to overcome, in terms of their relatively In Belgrade's case, its relatively recent international isolation - it was embargoed for years and eventually bombed in 1999 - only adds to the difficulty.
 Similarly, certain bureaucratic habits can also outlive the transition to democracy.
 "People (in the east) are ready to learn and change things guickly, but the inertia is guite heavy," argues Mr Ballesteros Torres.